 I’m going to assume that once you finish a shiny new post, you share it on all your social media accounts.
 Who wouldn’t?
 You should be proud of your amazing content!
 But some bloggers forget that social media is (by nature) transitory, and your potential audience is not all online at the same time.
 So instead of sending one tweet into the ether, adopt a more strategic approach by planning your social sharing schedule.

 Include social media posts in your editorial calendar, switch up posting times, and re-share content several times (over the course of weeks, sometimes months).
 You’ll reach readers who go online at different times of the day, or those who live in different time zones.
-Just remember to space them out a few days, and create new copy for each post, so your followers don’t feel spammed.

 2) Send Emails